garden-io/garden/docs/misc/faq.md

 This will run the task even if the result is cached.

+### What's the difference between `garden test` and `garden run test`

+The `garden test` command can run all your tests, or a subset of your tests, and has a `--watch` flag.
+It won't re-run tests that are cached unless the `--force` flag is set and it won't print the output unless the test fails.
+[See here](https://docs.garden.io/reference/commands#garden-test) for the synopsis and examples.

+The `garden run test` command runs **a single test in interactive mode** regardless of whether or not it's cached.
+Interactive mode means that the output is streamed to the screen immediately and you can interact with it if applicable.

+Note that due to a [known limitation](https://github.com/garden-io/garden/issues/1739), Garden can't copy artifacts for tests in interactive mode.
+You can disable it by setting `--interactive false`.
+[See here](https://docs.garden.io/reference/commands#garden-run-test) for the full synopsis.

+We plan on making `--interactive=false` the default with our next major release.

 ## Secrets

 ### How do I pass secrets to container modules?